Vocabulary and language development in children at 4-5 years

 - has trouble having a conversation – for example, doesn’t understand how to talk, listen and respond

-- can’t understand two-part instructions like ‘Put down the train and come here’.
+- can’t understand multi-step instructions like ‘Get your toy box, put all the balls back in the box, and come here’.